- Search The Registry

 *On this date in 2008, more than 140 years after a former Florida governor described Africans as "a wild barbarian to be tamed and civilized," the Legislature apologized for the state's role in sanctioning Chattel slavery.

-The House and Senate approved a resolution expressing "profound regret for the involuntary servitude of Africans, and calling for reconciliation among all Floridians."
-There was no discussion before the unanimous voice votes, but the reading of the resolution, which described how slaves' ears were nailed to posts during whippings brought some lawmakers, including Black Democratic Tampa Sen. Arthenia Joyner, to tears.
+The House and Senate approved a resolution expressing "profound regret for the involuntary servitude of Africans and calling for reconciliation among all Floridians."
+There was no discussion before the unanimous voice votes.
+Still, the resolution reading, which described how slaves' ears were nailed to posts during whippings, brought some lawmakers, including Black Democratic Tampa Sen. Arthenia Joyner, to tears.
 Gov. Charlie Crist visited the Senate chamber to watch the vote.
 In the House, Speaker Marco Rubio, R-West Miami, took the unusual step of ordering all members to their seats.
 And in a rare appearance, Senate President Ken Pruitt, R-Port St. Lucie, sat at Rubio's side.
 "This was as sincere and as meaningful an apology as could be given," Pruitt said.
 "It was important for the words to stand on their own."

 Just before the American Civil War, in 1860, there were nearly 62,000 slaves in Florida, 44 percent of the state population, and their subjugation was embedded in the culture.
 In a letter in 1861, former territorial governor Richard Keith Call described "persons of African descent" as "an animal, in the form of a man, possessing the greatest physical power & without one principle of his nature, one faculty of mind or feeling of heart, without spirit or pride of character, to enable him to regard slavery as a degradation."